 Motorola's DROID line, exclusive to Verizon in the United States, tends to get a few color variants every year.
 The high-end DROID Turbo, the only entry for the 2014-2015 cycle, already has several: it launched in black, red, and "ballistic nylon," and a blue version has been on sale for some time.
 By the end of the month shoppers will have three new options.

 The new colors are variants of the flat black model, with the metallic parts on the speaker grille, volume rocker and power button, and camera lens ring colored in new trim.
+Blue, orange, and pink (violet) will be offered, with matching colors on the "DROID" badge on the back of the phone.
 Read More

 The list of cell phone carriers supporting bill payments for Google Play Store purchases is slowly (sloooooowly) growing.
 Today Google Play's official support page added Bell in Canada and Orange in Spain to the full list, bringing the number of compatible carriers in both nations to two.
 Previously only Rogers/Fido was supported in Canada and Movistar was supported in Spain.